vyca2017/content/content/tutorials/clients/relay-modern/getting-started.md

 <Post key={node.id} post={node} viewer={this.props.viewer} />
 ```

-You can now click on the _Delete_-button on any post.
-The UI will then update immediately and the post will be removed.
+Before you run the app, you need to invoke the Relay compiler again.
+You can then click on the _Delete_-button on any post and the UI will update immediately.

 ## Conclusion